nas30/nas30.github.io/resume.md

     -   Edited verbose \LaTeX\ documents in a text editor
-    -   Mixed content and presentation to achieve pixel-perfection
+    -   Mixed content and presentation to achieve pixel-perfection best-looking \LaTeX\ resumés
-    -   Installed and configured the unusual TeX setups required by the best-looking \LaTeX\ resumés

 *   **LinkedIn, StackOverflow Careers, vizualize.me, etc**